Andonome/core/README.md

 Who has time for that with study and a job?
 Side Quests are here to help the GM and make sure that no GM comes unprepared, even if they haven't actually prepared anything.

-An individual Side Quest is a simple story in a few parts - the players hear of a mad mage, players encounter a monster made by the mad mage, and finally the players find a village destroyed by the mad mage.
+An individual Side Quest is a simple story in a few parts:

+- the players hear of a mad mage,

+- the players encounter a monster made by the mad mage,

+- and finally the players find a village destroyed by the mad mage.

 That last part can be repeated until the characters confront the mage.
 Details of the mad mage's lair will be given, so the players can track her down when ready.

+Multiple quest parts intermingle, and sometimes two parts occur simultaneously.
+The result is a fast-paced story, where the plot is always jumping out *at* the party.

 ## Magic